 Read More...

-HCM Smt Rekha Gupta along with Hon’ble Lieutenant Governor Shri V.K.
+HCM Rekha Gupta along with Hon’ble Lieutenant Governor Shri V.K.
 Saxena jointly inaugurated the “Disaster Ready Schools Campaign” on December 2, 2025, in partnership with the National Disaster Management Authority (NDMA) and the Delhi Disaster Management Authority (DDMA).
 The initiative aims to build “safe schools” and establish Delhi as a “Disaster Ready Capital” by strengthening institutional disaster preparedness across schools in the city.
 The campaign aligns with Hon’ble Prime Minister Shri Narendra Modi’s ‘Zero Casualty’ vision and his 10-Point Agenda for Disaster Risk Reduction, focusing on preparedness, risk awareness, capacity building, and resilience among students and school staff to minimize vulnerabilities during emergencies.

 Read More...